 One of my favorite activities in Amsterdam is renting a canal bike ♥♥♥ and pedaling around the canal ring.
 There are several canal-bike stations in different parts of the ring; the bike can be returned at any of them.
-If you are willing not to worry about returning it on time (the cost is €7 per person for an hour; you pay €1 per person per 10 minutes of extra time above that, taken from your security deposit of €50), then you will be free to take any route along the canals and observe the marvelous architecture and delightful houseboats from an excellent vantage point.
+If you are willing not to worry about returning it on time (you will pay a proportional overage from your security deposit), then you will be free to take any route along the canals and observe the marvelous architecture and delightful houseboats from an unparalleled vantage point.

 Of the city squares, the central Dam ♥ square certainly aspires to be a grand public place but does not quite get there on the account of middling architecture that surrounds it.
 The Koninklijk Paleis ♥ is imposing if not exactly extraordinary; it offers an interesting audio tour that highlights the details of pre-royal management of the city; the spaces themselves are not as luxurious as one would expect from a royal palace.

 Rembrandtplein ♥♥ is a lively oasis surrounded by cafés; its central square houses the monument to Rembrandt and an amazing representation of his famous Night Watch in statues.